 - OCLC Connexion

 - VLC media player

-If you use any other software for work that is not in this list, please let us know as we prepare the computer.
+If you use any other software for work that is not on this list, please let us know as we prepare the computer.

-4. Restore bookmarks and files to new machine
+4. Restore bookmarks and files to the new machine

 An IT staff member will restore Voyager and OCLC settings to your machine.